When should I arrive and where should I go?

 Bedding and pillows will be provided, but you should bring towels, face cloths, other personal items such as shampoo, soap, shower shoes, toothbrush, and toothpaste, some spending money (including change for vending machines), an alarm clock or watch, running shoes, sportswear, shorts, and a water bottle.

-- There is no air-conditioning, so students able to bring a small fan will be popular!
+- There is no air-conditioning, so students with a small fan will be popular!

 - Do not leave any of your belongings or equipment unsupervised in an unsecured area or room.